$45 million theft highlights the risks

 by Bill Hardekopf

 As the use of prepaid debit cards increases, so does the risk of theft and fraud.
-Last week, federal prosecutors charged eight individuals in New York with cyber-attacks on the global financial system.
+Federal prosecutors charged eight individuals in New York with cyber-attacks on the global financial system.
 They were part of an international cyber ring that hacked into a database of prepaid debit cards and stole $45 million from ATMs around the world.

 Prepaid cards have fewer protections and regulations than credit and debit cards issued by a bank.
 They do not provide information about credit history or individual behavior, which makes them a good option for people with bad credit or no bank account but also for thieves and crime rings.